Sunday, June 29, 2025

 'I guess.
 I haven't celebrated any of my birthdays since Sister Anne...'

-Springfield went on to explain that Max had no children, never married, and Sister Anne was the youngest of the Frieds, and the only sibling.
+Springfield went on to explain that Max had no children, was never married, and that Sister Anne was the youngest of the Frieds and the only sibling.
 What do you think of those marbles, Jimmy?'

 'My goodness!'
 Jimmy said in utter disbelief.

-A.J. and Jimmy looked at one another and continued to shake their heads.
+A.J. and Jimmy looked at one another and continued shaking their heads.

 'Why now?'
 Jimmy questioned John.